fun-redoc/watchlist/README.md

 # TODO next
+- useYFinProvider vs. useYFinApi....
+Problems: 2 places to set useMock Parameter, on the other side, Chart would be less reusable with dependency on Provider...maybe Chart schuld not be dependent on anything?
-- after selection dcroll to the details, provide geture or buttom to jump back to list or detail..
+- after selection scroll to the details, provide geture or buttom to jump back to list or detail..
 - proper resizing of the Chart (WealthApp e.a) - resize event and maybe a separrate chart container div to improve the client Area calculation..
 - YFinApp: fetch chart data and paint it with d3 - mayb candelstick is better
 - WatchApp: fetch chart data and paint it with d3 - mayb candelstick is better